Blue Water Vaccines Announces - GuruFocus.com

-The gross proceeds from the private placement are expected to be approximately $10 million, before deducting placement agent fees and other offering expenses.
+The gross proceeds from the private placement were approximately $10 million, before deducting placement agent fees and other offering expenses.
 The Company intends to use the net proceeds from the private placement for the research and development of its pipeline as well as for working capital and other general corporate purposes.
-The Company’s current cash position including the expected gross proceeds from this private placement is approximately $30.3 million.
-The private placement is expected to close on or about August 11, 2022, subject to the satisfaction of customary closing conditions.
+The Company’s current cash position including the gross proceeds from this private placement is approximately $30.3 million.

-The offer and sale of the foregoing securities are being made in a transaction not involving a public offering and the securities have not been registered under the Securities Act of 1933, as amended (the “Securities Act”), or applicable state securities laws.
+The offer and sale of the foregoing securities were made in a transaction not involving a public offering and the securities have not been registered under the Securities Act of 1933, as amended (the “Securities Act”), or applicable state securities laws.
 Accordingly, the securities may not be reoffered or resold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Securities Act and such applicable state securities laws.
-Pursuant to a registration rights agreement with investors, BWV has agreed to file a resale registration statement covering the securities described above.
+Pursuant to a registration rights agreement with investors, BWV has agreed to file a resale registration statement covering the securities described above within thirty days of August 9, 2022.

 In addition, the investors in the private placement agreed to cancel preferred investment options to purchase up to an aggregate of 1,180,812 shares of the Company’s common stock issued in April 2022.